theQRL/docs.theqrl.org/_docs/tokenswap/Test-TokenSetup.md

 Please use your own address, not the one I generated...

-#### Test QRL
+## Getting Test QRL

 Tag @developer in the chat once you have posted the address and they will send you some test quanta to your new address

-When the team is ready to start the test they will send you TEST-QRL to this address.
-This will pretend to be your hard earned Test-QRL ERC-20 tokens that you have stashed for real.
+When the team is ready to start the test migration, they will make an announcment in discord notifying the #Migration-Testers where to generate a new burn address and get started.

-The amount won't really matter and the team will divvy up the tokens as they see fit.

 ## Checking Token balance